polarbart/libdl/README.md

 ## Building the Tests
-In order to build and run the tests run the following commands:
+In order to build and run the tests, run the following commands:
 ```
 mkdir build
 cd build